 For images and more information please contact the Royal Botanic Gardens, Kew Press Office on 020 8332 5607 or email firstname.lastname@example.org

 The Royal Botanic Gardens, Kew is a world-famous scientific organisation, internationally respected for its outstanding collections as well as its scientific expertise in plant diversity, conservation and sustainable development in the UK and around the world.
 Kew Gardens is a major international and a top London visitor attraction.
 Kew’s 132 hectares of landscaped gardens, and Wakehurst, Kew’s Wild Botanic Garden, attract over 2.1 million visits every year.
-Kew was made a UNESCO World Heritage Site in July 2003 and celebrated its 250th anniversary in 2009.
+Kew was made a UNESCO World Heritage Site in July 2003 and celebrates its 260th anniversary in 2019.
 Wakehurst is home to Kew's Millennium Seed Bank, the largest wild plant seed bank in the world.
 Kew receives approximately one third of its funding from Government through the Department for the Environment, Food and Rural Affairs (Defra) and research councils.
 Further funding needed to support Kew’s vital work comes from donors, membership and commercial activity including ticket sales.

 Kew is extremely grateful for all the donations it has received so far for the Children’s Garden, without which this project would not have been possible.
 For more information on how to support the final phases of the build please visit https://support.kew.org/donate/childrensgarden#/ or call 0208 332 3200.

 About Thames Water